jarun/buku/README.md

 `buku` can import bookmarks from browser(s) or fetch the title, tags and description of a URL from the web.
 Use your favourite editor to add, compose and update bookmarks.
 Search bookmarks instantly with multiple search options, including regex and a deep scan mode (handy with URLs).

-It can look up broken links on Wayback Machine.
+It can look up broken links on the Wayback Machine.
 There's an Easter Egg to revisit random bookmarks.

 There's no tracking, hidden history, obsolete records, usage analytics or homing.